rawnc/cloudcomputing/README.md

 # cloudcomputing
-Scholar SU cloud computing class presentation 2
+A website deployed on the cloud through a cloud based platform AWS EC2.
+This project was performed during a class presentation with Scholars SU University's cloud deployment architecture class.